ParedesGab/PP1/README.md

 + My primary goal is **science communication**.
 Namely:

   + Inform, raise awareness and public outreach about the existance of this fascinating but little-known nematode-bacterium symbiosis.
-  + Communicate in an simple way key scientific findings of the *Laxus*-Thiosymbion partnership.
+  + Communicate key scientific findings of the *Laxus*-Thiosymbion partnership in a simple way.

 + In addition:
   + Spark interest in further scientific study of this fascinating symbiotic system.